xStarbound/xStarbound/doc/lua/world.md

 #### `Maybe<unsigned>` world.entityHasCountOfItem(`EntityId` entityId, `Json` itemDescriptor, [`bool` exactMatch])

-Returns the total count of the specified item in the specified player's inventory, or `nil` if the entity is not a player.
-If `exactMatch` is `true`, both the item name and parameters in the specified descriptor must match ; if `false`, only the item name needs to match to count an item stack.
+Returns the total count (sum of the stack counts of all matching items) of the specified item in the specified player's inventory, `0` if no matching items (or stacks) are found, or `nil` if the entity is not a player.
+If `exactMatch` is `true`, both the item name and parameters in the specified descriptor must match a given item stack in order for that stack to be counted; if `false`, only the item name needs to match for a given item stack to be counted, and any parameters are permissible.

 > **Note:** If the specified player has any inventory slots or bags that aren't networked, any matching items in these «hidden» slots will *not* be counted.

 ---

-#### `Vec2F` world.entityHealth(`EntityId` entityId)
+#### `Maybe<Vec2F>` world.entityHealth(`EntityId` entityId)

-Returns a `Vec2F` containing the specified entity's current and maximum health if the entity is a player, monster or NPC and `nil` otherwise.
+Returns a `Vec2F` containing the specified entity's current and maximum health, as the first and second elements, respectively, if the entity is a player, monster or NPC, or `nil` otherwise.

 ---

 #### `Maybe<String>` world.entitySpecies(`EntityId` entityId)

-Returns the name of the specified entity's species if it is a player or NPC and `nil` otherwise.
+Returns the name of the specified entity's species if it is a player or NPC, or `nil` otherwise.

 ---

 #### `Maybe<String>` world.entityGender(`EntityId` entityId)

-Returns the name of the specified entity's gender if it is a player or NPC and `nil` otherwise.
+Returns the name of the specified entity's gender if it is a player or NPC, or `nil` otherwise.

 ---

-#### `String` world.entityName(`EntityId` entityId)
+#### `Maybe<String>` world.entityName(`EntityId` entityId)

-Returns a `String` name of the specified entity which has different behavior for different entity types.
+Returns a `String` name of the specified entity.
+This callback has different behaviour for different entity types.
 For players, monsters and NPCs, this will be the configured name of the specific entity.
-For objects or vehicles, this will be the name of the object or vehicle type.
+For objects, vehicles or stagehands, this will be the name of the object, vehicle or stagehand type.
 For item drops, this will be the name of the contained item.
+Returns `nil` if the specified entity is a plant or plant drop.

 ---

-#### `String` world.entityTypeName(`EntityId` entityId)
+#### `Maybe<String>` world.entityTypeName(`EntityId` entityId)

-Similar to world.entityName but returns the names of configured types for NPCs and monsters.
+Similar to `world.entityName` but returns the names of configured types for NPCs and monsters.
+Returns `nil` if the specified entity is a player, plant, plant drop or stagehand.

 ---

-#### `String` world.entityDescription(`EntityId` entityId, [`String` species])
+#### `Maybe<String>` world.entityDescription(`EntityId` entityId, [`String` species])

 Returns the configured description for the specified inspectable entity (currently only objects and plants support this).
-Will return a species-specific description if species is specified and a generic description otherwise.
+Will return a species-specific description if a species name is specified, or a generic description otherwise.

 ---